Obviously Five Believers

 “Please don’t mention it”, Raymond says softly.

-“There’s so much emptiness”, the Kid whispers between moist lips.
+“There’s so much emptiness”, The Kid whispers between moist lips.

 “And so much nice ass!”
 Lark Skyrider grins.